Zakat Calculator

 Zakat Calculator for Local Currency

 • – Record the amount of gold and silver you have for over a year.
-Make sure to look each type (e.g., different carats) aside, as their values can variate.
+Make sure to look at each type (e.g., different carats) aside, as their values can vary.

 • – Multiply the quantity by the current market price to identify their value.